Monday, November 11, 2024

 Today is Veterans Day, and I would like to take a moment to say thank you to all the veterans out there, as well as the men and women who are currently serving.

 My dad was a veteran and served in the U.S. Army from 1958-1960.
 He was stationed at McNair Barracks, in Berlin, Germany.
-My mom applied for a job with the Army's Special Services Division, and happened to be sent to McNair to work it's service club, as a recreation director.
+My mom applied for a job with the Army's Special Services Division, and happened to be sent to McNair to work in it's service club, as a recreation director.
 That is how my parents met.

 Both of my parents took many photos during their time in Berlin.
 My dad was already an amateur photographer, and he ended up taking some official photographs for the base.
 I thought I would share just some of the many photographs they took.
 I'm posting about a dozen and a half photos today, but as time goes on, I will continue to add more photos to this post (instead of creating new posts on the same subject).
 So if anyone is interested, you can bookmark this page and check back later for updates.